-Place of practice: If practicing at home, choose a quiet, clean and pleasant room, which is well ventilated but not drafty.
+Where should I practice?
+The studio space is always there for you, but if you are practicing at home, choose a quiet, clean and pleasant room, which is well ventilated but not drafty.

-If you do not have a mat, you are welcome to hire a mat at the studio for a gold coin donation.
+If you do not have your own mat, you are more than welcome to hire a mat at the studio for a gold coin donation.

-Diet: A balanced diet of proteins, carbohydrates, fats, vitamins and minerals is recommended.
+Is there anything that I should eat to benefit my practice?
+A balanced diet of proteins, carbohydrates, fats, vitamins and minerals is recommended.
 Grains, pulses, fresh fruit and vegetables with minimal milk products are excellent for the body.

-Possible symptoms: When new to yoga, various symptoms may be experienced during and/or following your first session/class which are the result of purification of toxins within the body.
+How will I feel during or after my class?
+If you are new to yoga, various symptoms may be experienced during and/or following your first session/class which are the result of purification of toxins within the body.
 Sensations of itching, tingling, hot or cold flushes, feelings of lightness or heaviness may occur.
-Such experiences are generally temporary, but if they continue then discuss with your teacher.
+These experiences are very normal and generally temporary, but if they do continue then you are welcome to discuss with your teacher.

-Medications: It is important to advise your teacher of any medications you are currently taking as some postures (asanas) may need to be avoided.
+Can I still practice if I am taking any medications?
+It is important to advise your teacher of any medications you are currently taking as some postures (asanas) may need to be avoided.

-Alcohol: Never practice under the influence of medications that contain narcotics or alcohol.
+Is there anything I should never do when I practice?
+It is important that you never practice under the influence of medications that contain narcotics or alcohol.

 What if I don’t feel like practicing?
 This is the best time to practice!
 There are days that you will feel like getting on your mat is the biggest challenge and days where you will be more flexible than other days.
 Your body is constantly changing so it’s important to always be gentle with yourself, especially on days when your practice feels a little more challenging.